Deepika-Garg/BecomeMillionaire/README.md

 > - HTML5
 > - CSS3
-> - Javascript
+> - JavaScript

 ## Technologies used
 > - Bootstrap: I used [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/) to help build my site in a responsive layout.
 > - Google Fonts: The font 'Segoe UI' was used for the main body of the site.
 > - Font Awesome: was used to import sound on/off icons for the sound button.
 > - Git: I used VSCode as a code space to create the site from which I pushed my site to Github for deployment.
-> - GitHub: I used GitHub as the respository for the projects code after being pushed from VSCode.
+> - GitHub: I used GitHub as the repository for the projects code after being pushed from VSCode.
 > - Balsamiq: I used Balsamiq to create wireframes to outline to design of the site.
 > - Color Adobe: I used color Adobe to generate a colour palette.

 ## Testing

 ## HTML validator:

 Errors has been corrected and following is the screenshot provided.

 ![HTML validator Pass screenshot](testing/HTMLValidator/validationPassImageHTML.png)

 ## CSS validator: